RonPieket/BinaryRelations/README.md

 A quick refresher
 -----------------

-Binary relations are the association between elements of either two or one set.
+Binary relations are the association between elements of two sets.
 It can be projected as a set consisting of related pairs (x,y) where x is the input or the domain and where y is the output or the range.
 The notation x R y means that x is related to y by R, where R can be the relation that links x and y.

 ![](binary-relations.png)